Sasikala likely to be released on Jan 27, 2021, if the fine amount is paid, reveals RTI query

 NEET 2020: Tamil Nadu witnesses a spate of suicides

-Sasikala has already spent a total of 35 days injail in 1997 and 2014 and availed a 17 day parolein 2017, which is deducted from the period she already served.
+Sasikala has already spent a total of 35 days injail in 1997 and 2014 and availed a 17 day parole in 2017, which is deducted from the period she already served.

-After the Supreme Court restored the trial court judgement in toto againstSasikala and two of her close relatives in the disproportionate assetscase,(V N Sudhakaran and J Elavarasi), she surrendered before the courtin Karnataka on February 15, 2017 and has been lodged in Parappana Agrahara Central Jail.
+After the Supreme Court restored the trial court judgment in toto againstSasikala and two of her close relatives in the disproportionate assets case,(V N Sudhakaran and J Elavarasi), she surrendered before the court in Karnataka on February 15, 2017, and has been lodged in Parappana Agrahara Central Jail.

 Her two relatives are also undergoing four years simple imprisonment and all three of them were slapped with a fine of Rs 10 crore each.